YashD5291/ResumeTracker/README.md

 - **Search Functionality**: Easily find applications by company name, job title, or resume filename
 - **Status Management**: Update application status (Applied, Interview, Rejected, Offer, Accepted)
 - **Export to CSV**: Download your application history for backup or analysis
+- **Backup & Restore**: Create backups of your data and restore when needed

 ## Installation